 Brain Behavior and Addiction lab is interested in psychological and neural mechanisms of addiction.

-The lab is located within WVU's Department of Psychology and is also affiliated with the Rockefeller Neuroscience Institute.
+The lab is located within WVU's Department of Psychology and is affiliated with the Rockefeller Neuroscience Institute.

 Life Science Building, home Psychology @WVU